aridjayarecipes/cutesrecipes.web.app/content/post/2586-how-to-make-quick-coffee-banana-cake-loaf.md

 1. Take 1/2 tsp salt

-It&#39;s great for using up overripe bananas, too.
+It's great for using up overripe bananas, too.
 Eat it warm with custard, ice cream or cream or let it cool completely and have it cold with a nice cuppa!
 A moist coffee cake topped with a delicious sweet coffee glaze.
 The BEST Banana Walnut Loaf Pound Cake is a super moist, made from scratch recipe with mashed bananas and nuts.

 <!--inarticleads2-->